datasciencecampus/green-spaces/README.md

 ## Polygon Analysis

+The polygon analysis tool is now described in the following sections.

+### Initial Help
 A set of polygons supplied in GeoJSON format can be analysed with `green_spaces\analyse_polygons.py`; to reveal the available command line options enter:
 ```bash
 Green_Spaces$ export PYTHONPATH=.